-There are a lot of technologies on NAA, such as buffer control method, adaptive bit rate method and so on.
-However, this document focuses on two novel approaches, which have achieved good performance in practice.
+The applications have tried to increase QoE with the help of network information captured from the application layer to guess the network dynamics, such as bitrate, buffer status, packet loss rate and so on.
+For example, adaptive bitrate (ABR) and buffer control methods to reduce delay, and application layer forward error scheme (AL-FEC) to avoid packet losing are proposed.
+This document focuses on two novel approaches, which have achieved good performance in practice.
 One is video encoding based on ROI, the other is reinforcement learning based adaptive bitrate.